tonytvo/blog-generator/content/blog/ai-engineering/index.md

 * **Track versions, evaluate often, and use PEFT** to save compute

 > **“You’re not just training models—you’re designing behaviors.”**

 ---

-Here is an extensively detailed and expanded breakdown of **Chapter 8: Data Management for AI Applications** from *AI Engineering: Building Applications with Foundation Models* by Chip Huyen.
-It includes **bold-highlighted key ideas**, step-by-step insights, and **practical examples**:

----